dlaw/atomic_pingpong/README.md

 is reserved for reading by the consumer.
-When writing and reading are finished, the roles of the two elements are swapped (i.e. the one which was written will be next to be read, and the one which was read will be next to be written).
+When writing and reading are finished, the roles of the two elements are swapped (i.e. the one which was written will be next to be read, and the one which was read will be next to be overwritten).
 This approach avoids the need for memory copies, which improves performance when the element size is large.

 This ping-pong buffer implementation uses an AtomicU8 for synchronization between the producer and consumer, resulting in